-In the spring of 2023, we used UVB light data f from three distances to the base of the plant in addition to phenotypic traits including branching angle, and leaf area collected shoot in 2022 on an architecture panel of soybean lines developed by the Lorenz Lab to select a subpanel of lines for greenhouse screenings and field evaluations in 2023 and 2024 (Figures 1 and 2).
+In the spring of 2023, we used UVB light data from three distances to the base of the plant in addition to phenotypic traits and canopy closure data from a shoot architecture panel of soybean lines developed by the Lorenz Lab to select a subpanel of 20 lines for greenhouse and field evaluations in 2023 and 2024 (Figures 1 and 2).

 Phenotypic traits used for selection included petiole slope, internode slope, leaf area, and leaf shape (lanceolate or rounded as defined by length: width ratio).
 A high petiole slope and internode slope meant more light penetration through the plants.
 Lines were selected to represent variation amongst these traits.
-The below graphs show phenotypic traits for the final 20 lines which have been selected.